 Common Name: Saw Palmetto

-Serenoa repens is a Evergreen Shrub up to 3.00 metres tall.
+Serenoa repens is an evergreen shrub that can grow up to 3.00 metres tall.

 South-eastern N. America - South Carolina to Florida, west to Arkansas.